T01d4/MLOps_movie_rec_apr25/README.md

 # Project Name

 ## Overview
-This project is a data science / ML service built with BentoML, featuring containerization via Docker and development environment setup via VS Code Devcontainer.
+This project is a data science / ML service, featuring containerization via Docker and development environment setup via VS Code Devcontainer.
 It includes automated tests and data version control with DVC.

 ## Features
-- BentoML service for model serving
 - Docker Compose for container orchestration
 - VS Code Devcontainer for easy development setup
 - Data version control using DVC
 - Automated testing with pytest
 - Example data and pre-trained models included
+- Airflow run ning the pipelines
+- Streamlit for user access and visualisation

 ## Installation